C-Avallo/AdCap-Java/README.md

 # AdCap-Java
-An easy way to automate AdCap with Java.
-Uses simple implementation of Java robot in conjunction with screenshot utils to auto collect over hours or days.
+An easy way to automate Adventure Capitalist with Java.
+Uses simple implementation of Java Robot in conjunction with screenshot utils to auto collect over hours or days.

 Suggested Use: After resurrection